01MI/Laundromat_machines_availability_script/README.md

 * If you only want to check the end dates of the machines without creating any cron jobs, use '!dates':
   <img src="https://github.com/01MI/Laundromat_machines_availability_script/assets/151965188/8ad1c051-1d5f-4e4e-a9a1-b1e19e8e4e12" width="250">

-* If you have already dropped of your laundry and want to select a machine, use '!machines' to display the drop-down menu:
+* If you have already dropped off your laundry and want to select a machine, use '!machines' to display the drop-down menu:
    <table>
    <tr>
       <td valign="top"><img src="https://github.com/01MI/Laundromat_machines_availability_script/assets/151965188/f7e6ba1b-329c-442f-a00a-d9f95eec7115" width="350"></td>